cicsdev/cics-java-liberty-springboot-transactions/README.md

 ## Trying out the sample

-1. Find the URL for the application in messages.log e.g. `http://myzos.mycompany.com:32000/cics-java-liberty-springboot-transactions-0.1.0/transactional`.
+1. With the application installed, the root URL for the sample application can be found in messages.log e.g. `http://myzos.mycompany.com:32000/cics-java-liberty-springboot-transactions-0.1.0/`.

-2. Visit the URL from the browser which will demonstrate an @Transactional container managed bean.
+2. Visit the URL from the browser to review the 'Usage' guide.

-3. The browser will respond with the message "Greetings from com.ibm.cicsdev.springboot.transaction transactional" and the TSQ will have the messages  Writing hello, Writing cics,Writing transaction, Writing onto, Writing next, Writing one, but the transaction request that had "goodbye","error","fred" will not be present on the TSQ, as SpringBoots transaction manager will have rolled back.
-4. Next, try the SpringBoot Bean managed way of managing transactions by visting the url `http://myzos.mycompany.com:32000/cics-java-liberty-springboot-transactions-0.1.0/BMTcommit` and the TSQ will have Example of a BMT commit.
-If you try the rollback version of this at `http://myzos.mycompany.com:32000/cics-java-liberty-springboot-transactions-0.1.0/BMTrollback` the transaction is rolled back and nothing is written to the TSQ.
-5. Finally, try the JNDI way by visiting the rollback url e.g `http://myzos.mycompany.com:32000/cics-java-liberty-springboot-transactions-0.1.0/JNDIcommit/`, and the browser will respond with the message "Greetings from com.ibm.cicsdev.springboot.transaction servlet jndiCommit" and a message "Example of a JNDIcommit" will be written to the TSQ.
-Utilising the rollback version the browser at `http://myzos.mycompany.com:32000/cics-java-liberty-springboot-transactions-0.1.0/JNDIcommitAndRollback/`  will respond with the message "Greetings from com.ibm.cicsdev.springboot.transaction servlet jndiCommitAndRollback" and the TSQ will have the message "Example of a [JNDI]commit before rollback", but the message "This will be rolled back" will not be present on the TSQ as this is rolled back by the Java™ Transaction API (JTA) manager.
+3. To demonstrate the `@Transactional` container managed transaction, drive the `/transactionalCommit` end-point.
+You should see *hello CICS from transactionalCommit()* at the browser and a corresponding entry in the TSQ 'EXAMPLE'.
+You can browse the contents of the TSQ using the CEBR transaction in CICS.

+4. Now try the same TSQ write operation `/transactionalRollback`.
+This time the application is designed to write to the TSQ then throw an exception causing Spring Boot to rollback the transaction.
+If you have not installed a TSmodel to make your `EXAMPLE` TSQ recoverable, you will see a second entry in the TSQ!
+If you have already made the TSQ recoverable then there should be no such entry due to rollback of the CICS UOW.

+5. Next, try the *Spring Transaction Template* and *Java EE User Transaction* demos at `/STcommit` and `/JEEcommit` respectively.
+Along with their rollback counterparts `/STrollback` and `/JEErollback`.

+6. For confirmation of the behaviour, you can run the sample before your TSQ is designated as recoverable (through a TSmodel) and again afterwards.
+Observe how the entries to the TSQ are either committed, or written - then rolled back.

 ## License
 This project is licensed under [Apache License Version 2.0](LICENSE).